paulharter/harter-family-tree/README.md

 # harter-family-tree
-A place to put notes about the Harter family
+A place to put notes about the Harter family tree

+Everything is in markdown plus images